bbux-dev/datacraft/docs/FIELDSPECS.md

 # <a name="Field_Spec_Types"></a>Field Spec Types

-These are the built in types
+These are the built-in types

 ## <a name="Values"></a>Values